athm-fe/create-autofe-app/README.md

 Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits.<br>
+You will see the build errors and lint warnings in the console.

 ### `npm run build`